 7. What Electric Guitar Should I Buy?

 Learning to play an electric guitar is a great place to start.
-The thrill of holding an instrument that has shaped music as you know it.
+The thrill of holding an instrument that has shaped music as we know it.
 It’s quite the feeling for the first time.

 Trouble is, with an electric, you may need an amplifier.
 The electric guitar isn’t very loud on its own, so to get the full experience you need additional equipment.